-During the last few centuries, scientific knowledge and technology have drastically altered our world.
+During the last few centuries, scientific knowledge and technology have drastically transformed our world.
 Yet basic questions remain.
-How is scientific knowledge is produced?
-What makes science different from other ways of learning about things?
+How is scientific knowledge produced?
+What makes science different from other ways of learning about the world?
 What does science say about reality?
-Is there is a sharp divide between science and non-science.
+Is there is a sharp divide between science and non-science?
 We will reflect on the nature of science and how it affects our lives, and consider the relationships between science and the humanities.
-Finally, we will examine the role that science plays in a democratic society, and how citizens should think about scientific research.
-In addition to exposing students to modern science and its relevance to contemporary life, the course also aims to develop students' ability to think and write clearly about complex scientific ideas and arguments.
+We will also examine the roles that science plays in a democratic society, and how citizens should think about scientific research.
+In addition to exposing students to modern science and its relevance to contemporary life, this course also aims to develop students' abilities to evaluate complex scientific ideas and arguments.